Pure spinors, intrinsic torsion and curvature in even dimensions: Differential geometry of pure spinor fields

-Having singled out a holomorphic projective pure spinor field $\langle \xi^{A'} \rangle$ on $\mcM$, in other words, an $\alpha$-plane distribution $\mcN$ on $\mcM$, or a $P$-structure on the frame bundle $\mcF \mcM$, it remains to classify the various degrees of `integrability' of the $P$-structure.
-The general theory expounded in \cite{Salamon1989} tells us that the $P$-structure being integrable to first order, i.e. there exists a torsion-free connection compatible with the $P$-structure, is essentially equivalent to $\langle \xi^{A'} \rangle$ being parallel\footnote{Or equivalently, to $\xi^{A'}$ being recurrent.} with respect to the Levi-Civita connection $\nabla_a$, i.e.
+Having singled out a holomorphic projective pure spinor field $[\xi^{A'}]$ on $\mcM$, it remains to characterise the various degrees of `integrability' of the $P$-structure it defines.
+Following \cite{Salamon1989}, the $P$-structure being integrable to first order, i.e.\ there exists a torsion-free connection compatible with the $P$-structure, is essentially equivalent to $[\xi^{A'}]$ being parallel with respect to the Levi-Civita connection $\nabla_a$, ie

 for some $1$-form $\alpha \ind{_a}$.
 Equation \eqref{eq-recurrent_spinor_basic} can be more conveniently expressed as